je9000/shades/README.md

 ## shadescap

 shadescap is sort of like tcpdump but built on shades.
 It uses shades for packet capture, parsing, and printing.
-It shows packets in a more readable (and verbose) format than tcpdump.
-It's definitely not a complete replacement.
+It shows packet headers in a more readable (and verbose) format than tcpdump.
+It's not (yet?) a replacement for tcpdump.

 ## other